vigetlabs/microcosm/README.md

    dispatching.
 4. It should be easily to embed in libraries.
 Additional features such should be able to layer on top.
+5. It should utilize language features over implementation details as much as possible.

 ## Writing a Microcosm